Wealth Fluctuations and Risk Preferences: Evidence from U.S. Investor Portfolios

 Date Written: July 15, 2020

-Using data on the portfolio holdings and income of millions of U.S. retirement investors, I find that positive and persistent shocks to income lead to a significant increase in the equity share of investor portfolios, while increases in financial wealth due to realized returns lead to a small decline in the equity share.
-In a standard homothetic life-cycle model with human capital and constant risk aversion, the portfolio responses to these two wealth shocks should be of equal magnitude and opposite sign.
+Using data on the portfolios and income of millions of U.S. retirement investors, I find that positive and persistent shocks to income lead to a significant increase in the portfolio equity share, while increases in financial wealth due to realized returns lead to a small decline.
 The positive net effect in the data is evidence for risk aversion that decreases in total wealth.
-I estimate a structural life-cycle consumption and portfolio choice model that accounts for inertia in portfolio rebalancing and matches the reduced-form estimates with a significant degree of non-homotheticity in risk preferences, such that a 10% permanent income growth leads to an average decrease in risk aversion by 1.7%.
-Decreasing relative risk aversion preferences concentrate equity in the hands of the wealthy and double the share of wealth at the top of the wealth distribution.
+I estimate a portfolio choice model that matches the reduced-form estimates with a significant degree of non-homotheticity in risk preferences.
+Decreasing relative risk aversion preferences significantly increase the share of wealth at the top of the distribution.

 Keywords: Household Finance, Portfolio Choice, Risk Preferences, Life-Cycle Model